Light in painting: Medieval art

+In the Netherlands, Hubert and Jan van Eyck and Robert Campin focused on the interaction of light with diverse surfaces, rendering reflections on metal, glass, and jewels, as in the Mérode Triptych and the Ghent Altarpiece.
+Hubert van Eyck developed an early sense of atmospheric saturation in the Hours of Turin, anticipating modern landscape painting.
+In the Adoration of the Mystic Lamb, the landscape dissolves into a luminous background of exceptional subtlety.

+Jan van Eyck further refined these experiments, achieving a naturalistic atmospheric light in works such as The Virgin of Chancellor Rolin and The Arnolfini Portrait, where natural and symbolic light sources coexist.
+In his workshop, oil painting with layered glazes was perfected, enhancing luminosity, depth, and chromatic richness.

-Other Dutch artists who stood out in the expression of light were: Dirk Bouts, who in his works enhances with light the coloring and, in general, the plastic sense of the composition; Petrus Christus, whose use of light approaches a certain abstraction of the forms; and Geertgen tot Sint Jans, author in some of his works of surprising light effects, as in his Nativity (1490, National Gallery, London), where the light emanates from the body of the Child Jesus in the cradle, symbol of the Divine Grace.
+Other Netherlandish painters, including Dirk Bouts, Petrus Christus, and Geertgen tot Sint Jans, also explored expressive and symbolic uses of light, notably in Geertgen’s Nativity, where light emanates from the Christ Child as a sign of divine grace.

 The Annunciation to the Shepherds (1328–30), by Taddeo Gaddi, Baroncelli Chapel, Santa Croce, Florence.

 Annunciation between Saints Ansano and Margherita (1333), by Simone Martini, Uffizi Gallery, Florence.

 The Flight into Egypt (c.
 1405–1408), Marshal Boucicaut's Book of Hours, Musée Jacquemart-André, Paris.

 Nativity (1424), by Master Francke, Kunsthalle Hamburg.

 Central panel of the Mérode Triptych (1425-1428), by Robert Campin, Metropolitan Museum of Art, New York.

 The Arnolfini Marriage (1434), by Jan van Eyck, The National Gallery, London.

 The Last Judgment (1452), by Petrus Christus, Staatliche Museen, Berlin.

 The Resurrection (1455), by Dirk Bouts, Norton Simon Museum, Pasadena (California).